 Summary Hospital-level Mortality Indicator (SHMI) - Deaths associated with hospitalisation, England, March 2018 - February 2019National statistics, Official statistics, Open data, Experimental statistics

 - Date range:

-This publication of the SHMI relates to discharges in the reporting period January 2018 to December 2018.
+This publication of the SHMI relates to discharges in the reporting period March 2018 - February 2019.